Dose Administration Aids

 - agree to publicly display and comply with the Community Pharmacy Service Charter and Customer Service Statement;

-- register for the programme via the 6CPA Registration and Claiming Portal;
+- register for the program via the 6CPA Registration and Claiming Portal;

-- continue to meet the above eligibility criteria while participating in the DAA Programme; and
+- continue to meet the eligibility criteria outlined in clause 3.1 of the Program Rules while participating in the DAA Program.

 Claiming and Payments